 As you can see in the picture below meat is treated the same as any other ingredient in Thai cooking.
 Color is important.
 Here we have orange, purple, yellow, white and the glass noodles are transparent.

-Texture is also important.
+The texture of the filling for Thai spring rolls is also important.
 As the vegetables are only lightly cooked they are still crunchy, which adds to the pleasure of this dish.

 You can use spring roll wrappers, available from Chinese/Asian grocers, or rice paper, common in Vietnam and gluten-free.